MauroGaravito/indux/architecture.md

 ### Admin Flow
 1. **Create Project** – Admin UI or `POST /projects`.
 2. **Seed Module** – `POST /projects/:projectId/modules/induction` using the creation dialog (blank or clone from template).
 Cloned modules automatically copy config + fields.
 3. **Configure Content** – Module Editor (admin mode) updates fields, slides, quiz, and settings while module is draft.
+Admin Projects also allows deleting unused modules; removal cascades through reviews and submissions automatically.
 4. **Assign Managers & Workers** – Admin Projects provides dedicated tabs for both roles; `POST /assignments` seeds manager/worker links so managers can see their pool and workers can access the wizard.
+Admins can also open the per-worker module dialog here to restrict which modules each worker must complete.
 5. **Monitor Reviews** – Review Queue lists module reviews and worker submissions; admins can approve/decline or override.
 6. **Branding & Users** – Admin Settings and Users screens manage organisational metadata and accounts.